whatshap/whatshap/doc/guide.rst

 User guide
 ==========

+WhatsHap is a read-based phasing tool.
+In the typical case, it expects
+1) a VCF file with variants of an individual and 2) a BAM file with sequencing reads from that same individual.
+WhatsHap uses the sequencing reads to reconstruct the haplotypes and then writes out the input VCF augmented with phasing information.

 The basic command-line for running WhatsHap is this::

     whatshap phase -o phased.vcf input.vcf input.bam

+The reads used for variant calling (to create the input VCF) do not need to be the same as the ones that are used for phasing.
+We recommend that high-quality short reads are used for variant calling and that the phasing is then done with long reads, see :ref:`the recommended workflow <recommended-workflow>`.

+If the input VCF is a multi-sample VCF, WhatsHap will haplotype all samples individually.
+For this, the input must contain reads from all samples.

+:ref:`Multiple BAM files can be provided <multiple-bam-files>`, even from different technologies.

+If you want to phase samples of individuals that are related, you can use :ref:`pedigree phasing <phasing-pedigrees>` mode to improve results.
+In this mode, WhatsHap is no longer purely a read-based phasing tool.

 With error-prone reads (PacBio, Nanopore), we strongly recommend that you enable re-alignment mode by providing a reference in FASTA format::